Stop and search brings untimely death to 7 policemen in Abuja

 One other policemen was reportedly injured alongside an unconfirmed number of civilians.

-The Daily Trust gathered that more policemen have been deployed at the location to ensure peace.
+The Daily Trust gathered that more policemen have been deployed at the location to ensure peace though the suspects from the slaughter are yet to be identified.